harbiodunjay24/teamproject/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo?on github and netlify
-- What was your experience?
+- What was your experience?it was fantastic , i learned a lot
-- What have you learned/improved?
+- What have you learned/improved? css
-- Your wisdom? :)
+- Your wisdom? :)gain more experience on html and css and a beginner in js

 ### Built With